jamesbvaughan/bark/readme.md

 - [ ] Download bookmarked youtube videos for offline viewing
 - [ ] Add a command to open bookmarks
 - [ ] Add annotations for bookmarks
+- [ ] Add documentation for the database file location
+- [ ] Add install instructions

 [Licence](LICENSE)